congcongfu/graphhopper/docs/core/low-level-api.md

 only a sub-set of them are actual junctions, which are the ones we are interested in while routing.

-Those junction nodes (and end-standing nodes of dead alleys) we call *tower nodes* which also have a graphhopper node ID associated, going from 0 to graph.getNodes().
+Those junction nodes (and end-standing nodes of dead alleys) we call *tower nodes* which also have a graphhopper parent ID associated, going from 0 to graph.getNodes().
 The helper nodes between the junctions we call 'pillar nodes' which can be fetched via `edgeIteratorState.fetchWayGeometry(0)`.
 Avoiding the traversal of pillar nodes while routing makes routing a lot faster (~8 times).

-That splitting into pillar and tower nodes is also the reason why there can't be a unique mapping from one OSM node ID to exactly one GraphHopper node ID.
+That splitting into pillar and tower nodes is also the reason why there can't be a unique mapping from one OSM parent ID to exactly one GraphHopper parent ID.
 And as one OSM Way is often splitted into multiple edges the same applies for edge IDs too.

 ### What are virtual edges and nodes?

-For a route you do not only need *junction-precision*, i.e. from tower node to tower node, but we want *GPS-precise* routes, otherwise [you'll get lots of trouble](https://github.com/graphhopper/graphhopper/issues/27) for oneways and similar.
+For a route you do not only need *junction-precision*, i.e. from tower parent to tower parent, but we want *GPS-precise* routes, otherwise [you'll get lots of trouble](https://github.com/graphhopper/graphhopper/issues/27) for oneways and similar.

-To make GPS precise routes possible, although we route from tower node to tower node, we introduce one new virtual node x and virtual edges A-x, x-B for every query point located on an edge A-B:
+To make GPS precise routes possible, although we route from tower parent to tower parent, we introduce one new virtual parent x and virtual edges A-x, x-B for every query point located on an edge A-B:

 ```bash
 \                /